 - Social media interactions you’ve had

-2. Does your website copy pass the “So what?” test?
+2. Make sure your copy passes the “so what?” test

 When you’re editing your copy, put yourself in the position of your customer and ask yourself, “So what?”

-Your copy is most effective when it’s written with your customer in mind — what’s in it for them?
+If it doesn’t pass the test — if it’s not relevant or useful to them, get rid of it or re-work it so they can see themselves in your message.
+Your copy is most effective when it’s written with your customer in mind… what’s in it for them?
 How does it relate to or benefit them?

-They’re skeptical, and have doubts swirling around in their minds, unsure if they should really trust you.
-Whenever you make a claim, provide proof.
+They’re skeptical and have doubts swirling around in their minds, unsure if they should really trust you.
+So whenever you make a claim, provide proof.
 Here are some ways: